kinecosystem/partners-docs/website/versioned_docs/version-0.7/api_add_native_offer_to_marketplace.md

                         offerType: .spend, // or .earn
                         isModal: true)
 ```
+> **NOTE:**
->**NOTE:** on iOS setting a native offer's `isModal` property to true means that when a user taps on the native offer, the marketplace will first close (dismiss) before invoking the native offer's handler, if set.
+> On iOS setting a native offer's `isModal` property to true means that when a user taps on the native offer, the marketplace will first close (dismiss) before invoking the native offer's handler, if set.
 The default value is false.

 <!--Android-->